sdickreuter/python-pistage/README.md

 python-pistage
 ==============

-**This software is not associated with Ocean Optics.
+**This software is not associated with PI.
 Use it at your own risk.**

 ## PI nano Pizeo Stage Controller python module ##